-Associate Degree Nursing graduates (Generic or Advanced Standing Option) are eligible to apply to the State Board of Nursing to take the NCLEX-RN licensure examination.
+Associate Degree Nursing graduates are eligible to apply to the State Board of Nursing to take the NCLEX-RN licensure examination.
 Successful performance on the NCLEX-RN examination leads to the credential of Registered Nurse (RN).

 Practical Nursing graduates are eligible to apply to the State Board of Nursing to take the NCLEX-PN licensure examination.
 Successful performance on the NCLEX-PN examination leads to the credential of Licensed Practical Nurse (LPN).